tanaymukherjee/Tableau-Dashboards/README.md

 # Tableau-Dashboards

+This repository includes:

+1. Example dashboards that Tableau team provides for learning purpose.
-This repository is a showcase of all the tableau dashboards I have built so far.
+2. All the tableau dashboards I have built so far.
+3. Shared are all the files that are used for building different visualizations.
+4. Tableau related materials which can come handy in future for learning.